chrisdone-archive/prana/README.md

   nodes.
 This would (ideally) allow keeping the AST in CPU cache, avoiding mainline memory accesses, leading to nice speeds.

+* Consider use of unboxed sums for the WHNF data type.

 ## Setup

 Build a docker image with a patched GHC that outputs .prana files: